senzing-garage/knowledge-base/proposals/SDKs-for-V4/error-messages.md

 ## Conventions

 1. Error messages are returned in JSON (i.e. a string in JSON format)
-1. The JSON will be specified by [RFC8927](https://github.com/senzing-garage/go-messaging/blob/main/message-RFC8927.json)
+1. The JSON is specified by [RFC8927](https://github.com/senzing-garage/go-messaging/blob/main/message-RFC8927.json)
     1. JSON keys are "fixed" (no "dynamic" JSON keys)
     1. Code can be generated to parse error messages in csharp, go, java, python, ruby, rust, typescript.